Svendolin/All-about-GIT/README.md

 * **IMPORTANT GENERAL NOTE**: Merge is only the first command.
 After the merge, it needs an add, commit and push as usual.
 Your last commit is super important for the following case 0
 * Please note: Step 1.1 is going to be used if you want to make a reset on a CERTAIN STAGE!
+* CHECK OUT the "commits" section in your github repo to get an overview of the amount of commits you've done in the chosen project.
+Each commit has its own ID-Number which is important for the upcomig process:
+* 🔴-Lines show deleted content in this commit
+* 🟢-Lines show added content in this commit
+* ⚪-Lines show that these parts weren't changed through this commit

 | STEP | COMMAND | EFFECT  |
 |:--------------| :--------------| :--------------|